azimut/newspod/README.md

 # newspod

 From a list of RSS feeds.
-Generates a static site where you can perform full text searches of the podcast episodes from an also generated SQLite database.
-Update daily through *GitHub Actions*.
+Generates a static site where you can perform full text searches of the podcast episodes.

 ![screenshot](static/Screenshot_2025-07-17_at_02-52-38_newspod.png)

+## Features

+- Search and navigation can be filtered by a feed category
+- Backed by a SQLite database.
+- SQL pagination for entries on a feed.
+- Full text search.
+- Update daily through *GitHub Actions*.

 ## Why?